 We’ve got some amazing recommendations for hemp clothing brands with a great collection for your beach look.
 Plus, they are UV resistant too!
 So, don’t forget to check them out.

 4. Do your research

 Besides researching the products you are using, you can also check out resorts that provide you with reef-safe sunscreens.
 Yes, it’s true.
 For example, the resort chain in Hawaii called Aqua-Aston offers free eco-friendly sunscreen to their guests.
 Now isn’t that great!

 Summing it all up

-So, the next time you are shopping for sunscreen, make sure to check out the harmful ingredients.
-Also, always check whether they are reef-friendly or not.
-By doing this, you are saving the oceans and marine ecosystems for the future!
+The next time you are shopping for sunscreen, make sure to look at the sunscreen ingredients.
+Always check whether they are reef-safe sunscreens or not.
+By doing this, you are saving the marine ecosystems for the future.